 Some courts also have significant backlogs of cases, so this option may also be slower than an HCEO.

 If the creditor has tried using the CCB, they can then instruct an HCEO, but the same judgment cannot be enforced simultaneously by both.

 Where the debtor has minimal assets to satisfy the debt, a charging order can be applied for.
 This will mean that, when the property is sold, the debt and interest will be repaid from the proceeds.

 A charging order can be used to cover more than one judgment against the debtor and can be secured against property, land, securities, funds in court and interest under a trust.
-The court fee is £110.

 The main disadvantage of a charging order is that the creditor may have to wait years before the property is sold.
 The creditor may apply to court for an order for sale but will have to have a very strong case to persuade a judge to order an immediate sale.